thatoneblerd/Hacking-Lab/README.md

 Linux + Metasploitable 2: Exploits (FTP 21/22/23)
 ### Prerequisite

-This setup assumes you have a general understanding of networks and linux commands.
+This setup assumes you have a general understanding of networks and basic linux commands.

 ### Setup